allebone/help.omni.af.mil/docs/PEX/Training.md

 Assign a MTP

-1. Select the Assign & Unassign ta2.
+1. Select the Assign & Unassign tab.

 2. Select the MTP from the Plan drop down menu.